JarrodKane/MovieDB/README.md

 This allows you to sign in with your TMDb user, and search through TV shows, you can also add/remove these shows to a watchlist.
 You can manage your watchlist from a watchlist page once singed in.

-This project can be found running on GH pages via [MovieDB](https://trojincat.github.io/MovieDB/)
+This project can be found running on Netlify via [MovieDB](https://festive-roentgen-92c8e3.netlify.com/) Here's a link to the MovieDB if you wish to [sign up](https://www.themoviedb.org/?language=en-US)

 ---